-Another option is to use a fusible hem tape like stitch witchery to stabilize your hem before topstitching.
-Not only will this ad some stability to the hem, but also prevent it from stretching and twisting and eliminate the need for pins to hold it in place for stitching.
+Another option is to use a fusible hem tape, like stitch witchery to stabilize your hem before topstitching.
+Not only will this add some stability to the hem, but also prevent it from stretching and twisting and eliminate the need for pins to hold it in place for stitching.

 Just simply sandwich the hem tape in between the fold of the fabric and press to fuse it together.

-Whether you do a mitered corner or simply turn it under, or whether you use hem tape or not, now you can topstitch.
+Whether you do a mitred corner or simply turn it under, or whether you use hem tape or not, now you can topstitch.

 Here it is from the inside!